Start the service

 At a high level, adding a new guest involves three steps:

-2. A Guest opens the Invite Link, enters a Guest name, and attempts to sign in
+2. A Guest opens the Invite Link, enters a Guest name, and requests to sign in.

 Control Buttons